CASE STUDY

 • The only way to view the total per vendor is to preview the print queue.

-PHASE 2: Wireframes
+PHASE 2: Definition

-PHASE 3: Prototype
+PHASE 3: Ideation & Design